Alumni Testimonials

 “I was trying to figure out a way to stay engaged with current topics in the biomedical and healthcare fields, and Systems Medicine helped me achieve just that!
 I am deeply grateful to Dr. Sona Vasudevan for the extraordinary learning opportunity.
 Under her leadership, the program had enabled me to gain a better understanding of how clinical data is managed and understood to analyze the health of the individual patient, a leap in providing personalized care to our society.”

-Khuyen Mai, MS in Systems Medicine ’18, currently at Georgetown University
+Khuyen Mai (M.S. ’18), currently at Georgetown University

 Henry Walch